Aymen-XH/Email-List-Domain-Cleaner/README.md

 3. **Input File**

-   You will be prompted to enter the path to the input file containing a list of email addresses.
-The file should contain one email address per line.
+   You will be prompted to enter file containing a list of email addresses.
+The file should contain one email address per line and in same directory.

 4. **Domains to Keep**